DyversHands/Open-Development/open-software-developer-contract/legal-terms.md

 ## Follow Payment Instructions

-_Blockchain Commons_ agrees to make all payments to _Developer_ under this agreement denominated in the currency and according to the payment instructions agreed on the _Work Order_.  _Blockchain Commons_ will not increase or decrease payments under this agreement according to, or to offset, changes in the market price of the denominating currency.
+_Dyvers Hands_ agrees to make all payments to _Developer_ under this agreement denominated in the currency and according to the payment instructions agreed on the _Work Order_.  _Dyvers Hands_ will not increase or decrease payments under this agreement according to, or to offset, changes in the market price of the denominating currency.

 ## Pay on Time

-_Blockchain Commons_ agrees to pay all correctly billed amounts on each bill within seven calendar days of receipt.
-If _Blockchain Commons_ does not pay a bill on time, _Developer_ can notify _Blockchain Commons_ and stop work until all overdue bills are paid.
+_Dyvers Hands_ agrees to pay all correctly billed amounts on each bill within seven calendar days of receipt.
+If _Dyvers Hands_ does not pay a bill on time, _Developer_ can notify _Dyvers Hands_ and stop work until all overdue bills are paid.
 Stopping work in this way postpones all deadlines for as long as work stops.

 ## Cover Extraordinary Expenses

-If milestones require extraordinary equipment, licenses, services or other major expenses, then _Blockchain Commons_ agrees to cover the costs to the _Developer_ that _Blockchain Commons_' technical representative preapproves in writing.
-For example, _Blockchain Commons_ may approve the costs of proprietary software licenses, testing hardware, and specific online services that milestones requires _Developer_ to use.
-If _Blockchain Commons_ requires _Developer_ to use and return specific equipment, _Blockchain Commons_ agrees to pay the costs of packaging and shipping, both ways.
-If _Blockchain Commons_ cannot pay an approved extraordinary expense directly, _Blockchain Commons_ agrees to advance _Developer_ the cost.
+If milestones require extraordinary equipment, licenses, services or other major expenses, then _Dyvers Hands_ agrees to cover the costs to the _Developer_ that _Dyvers Hands_' technical representative preapproves in writing.
+For example, _Dyvers Hands_ may approve the costs of proprietary software licenses, testing hardware, and specific online services that milestones requires _Developer_ to use.
+If _Dyvers Hands_ requires _Developer_ to use and return specific equipment, _Dyvers Hands_ agrees to pay the costs of packaging and shipping, both ways.
+If _Dyvers Hands_ cannot pay an approved extraordinary expense directly, _Dyvers Hands_ agrees to advance _Developer_ the cost.

 ## Clarify Milestones

-_Blockchain Commons_ agrees to respond promptly to _Developer_ requests to clarify milestones.
+_Dyvers Hands_ agrees to respond promptly to _Developer_ requests to clarify milestones.

 ## Approve Milestones

-_Blockchain Commons_ agrees to respond promptly to _Developer_ requests to review _Developer_'s work and either confirm that milestones have been completed or clarify what work still needs to be done.
+_Dyvers Hands_ agrees to respond promptly to _Developer_ requests to review _Developer_'s work and either confirm that milestones have been completed or clarify what work still needs to be done.

 # Intellectual Property